davidB/sandbox_http/polling/README.md

     - ...
   - the `work_id` & polling can be nearly hide to Caller, it's like a regular POST request that return the response

-### Cons
+### ❌ Cons

 - the Caller should handle response of `GET /work/{work_id}` as response of `POST /start_work` (both possible error,...)
-- Maybe the default implementation of user agent for follow redirect should be changed or handled by the wrapper
+- often the implementation of user agent about following redirect, should be changed or handled by the wrapper
   - the user-agent should change the method from POST to GET on redirection (allowed for 301 (Move Permanently), 302 (Found), 303 (See Other)), this behavior can coded at the user-agent wrapper level.
   - some user-agent don't handle `Retry-After` (remember http header are case insensitive)
   - Some user-agent have a maximum number of redirect (eg with curl `Maximum (50) redirects followed`)